 Among the most popular exhibits at the Senator John Heinz History Center, you’ll find collections of local woodworking marvels and galleries showcasing iconic photographs of Pittsburgh published throughout history.

-The grand finale at the center?
+The grand finale at one of Pittsburgh’s favorite museums?
 The Heinz Ketchup exhibit.
 With reels of vintage TV ads and an 11-foot ketchup bottle made of real bottles from throughout the brand’s history, this quirky exhibition is definitely the star of the show!

 Benedum Center for the Performing Arts